enciva/data-pump-bash-script/README.md

 Write the contents of the log file into the body of an email.

 FTP the file or attach the file to the email and send it.

+You will first need to create backup directory and grant read, write to schema:

+SQL> CREATE OR REPLACE DIRECTORY backdir AS /opt/app/oracle/admin/orcl/dpdump

+SQL> GRANT READ, WRITE ON DIRECTORY backdir TO scott;